-Maintain Efficient and Safe Jail Operations Following Closure: The Sheriff's Office will continue to refine protocols related to transport of people from the San Bruno facility to the Hall of Justice for court appearances to ensure efficiency and the ability to maintain COVID safety measures during transport and holding.
+Maintain Efficient and Safe Jail Operations Following Closure: The Sheriff's Office will continue to monitor the status of the CJ2 kitchen remodel in order to ensure completion by March 2021.
+The Sheriff's Office will continue to refine protocols related to transport of people from the San Bruno facility to the Hall of Justice for court appearances to ensure efficiency and the ability to maintain COVID safety measures during transport and holding.

 Monitor Impact of Pretrial Release: Bail reform efforts and changes to pretrial release, such as implementation of the Buffin settlement, have had an impact on the jail population.
-San Francisco partners must continue to monitor these impacts and make policy/protocol improvements as needed.
-The City must also sustain investments in pretrial release staffing and support.
+San Francisco partners must continue to monitor these impacts, address any changes resulting from the November voter referendum on bail reform, and make policy/protocol improvements as needed.
+The City must also understand the impact of bail reform on pretrial services and sustain investments in pretrial release staffing and support.
 The City should review forthcoming research on the effectiveness of electronic monitoring and its impact on the jail population.